rlemon/Notifier.js/README.md

 Please report any bugs or features you would like added.

-*this project is a rewrite of rewrite of https://github.com/Srirangan/notifer.js*
+*this project is a rewrite of https://github.com/Srirangan/notifer.js*